 Our first experiment for the distance-vector protocol charts the understatement and overstatement detection thresholds as a function of the distance between monitor and liar when the liar misstates its distance to a single node.
-The understatement and overstatement thresholds are charted as a function of the distance between monitor and liar, measured as a percent of the maximum distance to any node, for the four of size 50,100,200 and 400 are shown in Fig. 9 In this figure, the curves at the top half of the charts indicate T^+ the overstatement-threshold, while the plots at the bottom half indicate T^- the understatement-threshold.
-The area above and below the two respective sets of curves indicate detected misstatements while the area between the two sets of curves indicate undetected misstatements
+The understatement and overstatement thresholds are charted as a function of the distance between monitor and liar, measured in hops, for the four of size 100,200,400 and 800 nodes in Fig. 9.
+The results of the same experiment where the distance between monitor and liar is measured as a percent of the maximum distance to any node are shown in Fig. 10 for networks of size 50, 100 and 200 nodes.

+In both these figures, the curves at the top half of the charts indicate $T^+$ the overstatement-threshold, while the plots at the bottom half indicate $T^-$ the understatement-threshold.
+The area above and below the two respective sets of curves indicate detected misstatements while the area between the two sets of curves indicate undetected misstatements.

 An effect that is seen is that, as the distance between the liar and monitor increases, it is less likely that the lie will be detected.
 This is because a lie is less likely to reach the monitor if the liar is further away.
-As the distance between two nodes increase, it is less and less likely that their paths to other nodes pass through each other.
-Interestingly, the plots in Fig. 9 also indicate that the detectability of understated lies falls off less quickly in larger networks than in smaller networks.
+As the distance between two nodes increase, it is less and less likely that their paths to other nodes go through each other.
+Interestingly the plots in Fig. 9 also indicate that the detectability of understated lies falls off less quickly in larger networks than in smaller networks.
+The relationship between the parameters of the network (connectivity, out-degree distribution), network size and detectability is beyond the scope of this paper but is an interesting area for future investigation.